← Blog

 That’s why Well Hydrated’s onboarding is designed to get you to day 3 with minimal friction.
 No complex setup.
 No overwhelming options.
 Just: tap to log, watch the water rise, go to bed.

 By day 7, the pond has a lotus.
 By day 10, the first animal arrives.
-By day 30, you’ve donated a dollar to someone who needs it more than you need another subscription app.
+By day 30, you have built something real — a habit, a pond full of life, and a streak worth protecting.

 The pond is waiting.
 Fill it.